OurPlanscape/Planscape/src/interface/src/app/features/README.md

 This flag will display the Max slope, Distance from roads, and Stand size inputs on the Scenario configuration page.

-### show_centralcoast

-This flag will display the option to switch to the Central Coast region, and therefore allow for the display of Central Coast data.

 ### show_future_control_panel

 This flag will enable future condition options in the map control panel for all regions.
 A region-specific flag, "future_data", can be found for each